frankraDIUM/Urban-Heat-Inequality-in-Los-Angeles-A-PostGIS-Driven-Analysis/README.md

 # Urban-Heat-Inequality-in-Los-Angeles-A-PostGIS-Driven-Analysis
 This project investigates urban heat inequality in Los Angeles County using geospatial data and PostGIS/SQL.
+Interact with map on kepler.gl (https://tinyurl.com/mrbwdjsp)